gvwilson/teachtogether.tech/_chapters_en/pck.md

 and write an exercise for each to check that learners *aren't* making that mistake.

-Inverted assignment:
+- **Inverted assignment:**
-: The student assigns the value of the left-hand variable to the right-hand side variable, rather than the other way around.
+  The student assigns the value of the left-hand variable to the right-hand side variable, rather than the other way around.

-Wrong branch:
+- **Wrong branch:**
-: Even though the conditional evaluates to `False`, the student jumps to the `then` clause.
+  Even though the conditional evaluates to `False`, the student jumps to the `then` clause.

-Wrong `False`:
+- **Wrong `False`:**
-: As soon as the conditional evaluates to `False` , the student returns `False` from the function.
+  As soon as the conditional evaluates to `False` , the student returns `False` from the function.

-Executing function instead of defining it:
+- **Executing function instead of defining it:**
-: The student believes that a function is executed as it is defined.
+  The student believes that a function is executed as it is defined.

-Unevaluated parameters:
+- **Unevaluated parameters:**
-: The student believes the function starts running before the parameters have been evaluated.
+  The student believes the function starts running before the parameters have been evaluated.

-Parameter evaluated in the wrong frame:
+- **Parameter evaluated in the wrong frame:**
-: The student creates parameter variables in the caller's frame, not in the callee's.
+  The student creates parameter variables in the caller's frame, not in the callee's.

-Failing to store return value:
+- **Failing to store return value:**
-: The student does not assign the return value in the caller.
+  The student does not assign the return value in the caller.

-Assignment copies object:
+- **Assignment copies object:**
-: The student creates a new object rather than copying a reference.
+  The student creates a new object rather than copying a reference.

-Method call without subject:
+- **Method call without subject:**
-: The student tries to call a method from a class without first creating an instance of the class.
+  The student tries to call a method from a class without first creating an instance of the class.

 ### Mangled Code (pairs/15)